zhangh12/random-bamboo/README.md

 3 CG-L02-67314         0  0.003294853 -0.010221391        0
 ```

-**NOTE** We can create dummy variables for categorical covariates and treat them as ordinary covariates.
+**NOTE** We can create dummy variables for categorical covariates and treat them as ordinal covariates.
 In that case, only `con` file is needed.

 **NOTE** If the individual contained in the three files are not the same, `Random Bamboo` will find the intersection and train the the model on it.

 We can predict testing data after training a model
 ```
-bamboo --file train --cont train --cate train --out rb --mtry 5000 --ntree 10000 --pred test
+bamboo --file train --cont train --cate train --out rb --pred test [...]
 ```
 We can also use single bam file (`rb.bam`) saved in local to predict
 ```